BrandonTuTwo2/se-challenge-payroll/README.md

 1. Instructions on how to build/run your application
 1. Answers to the following questions:
-   - How did you test that your implementation was correct?
+   - How did you test that your implementation was correct?r
    - If this application was destined for a production environment, what would you add or change?
    - What compromises did you have to make as a result of the time constraints of this challenge?